 At the end of the day we like it.
 Would we buy it?
 Yes!
 We are not a particular fan of compressed air operated avalanche backpacks, but there are so many riders out there using them.
 They are without a doubt a good, reliable option.

-The biggest downfall in our opinion is the limitations, maybe more so complications, of travelling with these avalanche backpacks.
+The biggest downfall in our opinion is the limitations, maybe more so complications, of traveling with these avalanche backpacks.
 The nicest part about them is that they save you a little money compared to an electrically operated avalanche backpack such as the Klim Aspect 16 or Atlas 26.

 BCA makes a few other backpacks that include more storage if the Float Turbo 15 does not fit the bill for you.
 We happen to prefer the Float Turbo 15 as it is lighter and more nimble than larger bags that can sometimes be more straining and somewhat bulky at times.
 The Float 15 Turbo is a great all around bag that won’t give you a sore back at the end of the day.

 If you are rocking a BCA Avalanche Backpack let us know what you like and dislike about it in the comments below or send us a message on any of our social platforms @sledheadzzz.
 We are always in the mood for some good snowmobiling chats.
 Stay safe out there and remember to always know before you go.
-Happy brapping!
+Happy braaping!